UberNick/CodeableGenericBug/README.md

 # CodeableGenericBug

 This project illustrates a compiler or framework issue with Swift 4 and iOS 10.
-It occurs when using generics in nested structs as Codables.
+It occurs when deserializing generics in nested structs using the Codable interface.

 ## Context